Rocco Baldelli: Boston Red Sox

 On January 8, 2009, Baldelli signed a one-year deal with the Boston Red Sox, reported to be worth a base of $500,000 plus up to $6.75 million in incentives.
 As Baldelli grew up in New England, much of his family were Red Sox fans and he considered it a "childhood dream" to play for the team.
 He continued to wear number 5, becoming the first Red Sox player to wear that number since the departure of fan favorite Nomar Garciaparra in 2004.

-Baldelli hit his first home run for the Red Sox on May 9, 2009 at Fenway Park against his old team, the Rays.
+Baldelli hit his first home run for the Red Sox on May 9, 2009, at Fenway Park against his old team, the Rays.
 For much of the season, however, he continued to struggle through physical ailments, landing on the 15-day DL twice and sitting out numerous contests with hamstring pulls and other issues.

 For the year, Baldelli appeared in 62 games for the Red Sox, hitting .253 with seven home runs, 23 RBI, and a stolen base.
 Boston made the playoffs as the AL wildcard team, but a shoulder injury kept Baldelli off the team's postseason roster.
 After the season, he became a free agent.

-Return to the Rays
+Second stint with Rays

 During spring training 2010, Baldelli returned to the Tampa Bay Rays as a special assistant to observe and coach players in the organization's minor league system on baserunning and outfield defense.
 While his continuing fatigue problems and a lingering shoulder issue made it impossible for him to play baseball, he expressed the desire to eventually return to the field with the Rays if his physical condition improved.
-On July 19, 2010, Baldelli signed a minor league deal with the Rays and joined the Charlotte Stone Crabs, the team's Class A affiliate.
+On July 19, 2010, Baldelli signed a minor league deal with the Rays and joined the Charlotte Stone Crabs, the team's Single-A affiliate.
 He gradually increased his playing time and was promoted to Triple-A with the Durham Bulls on August 16.
 The club stated that his health and success on the field would determine if he would be called up to the majors later on in the season.

 On September 1, Baldelli was called up to the major league squad to serve as a designated hitter, pinch hitter, and reserve outfielder.
 On September 5, in his first at-bat since returning to the Rays' roster, Baldelli hit an 8th inning pinch hit 2-run home run against the Baltimore Orioles in Camden Yards and finished the game in right field.
 Baldelli played occasionally throughout September, was included on the Rays' postseason roster, and started at DH for the first game of the 2010 playoffs against the Texas Rangers.
 However, he suffered muscle cramping during the game and had to be removed for a pinch hitter, and the Rays replaced him on their playoff roster the next day, again putting his playing career in doubt.